noahehall/theBookOfNoah/linux/docker/docker_new.md

       -  internally
         -  when programs running inside a container need to lookup their own ip address
         -  when programs running inside a container must self-identify
+    -  use custom DNS servers (e.g. 8.8.8.8)
+      -  to provide consistency
+      -  working on a laptop and often move between internet service providers -

 # architecture